 Park trails are the backbone of the existing bicycling network in many areas of Montgomery County.
 While trails such as the Matthew Henson Trail and Capital Crescent Trail are built to modern standards, older trails such as the Rock Creek Trail and the Sligo Creek Trail are substandard in design in some locations.
 It is challenging if not impossible to upgrade these trails in many locations due to steep slopes, proximity to streams and other environmental constraints.
+Four park trails are identified in this plan due to their high level of transportation use: Rock Creek Trail, Sligo Creek Trail, Capital Crescent Trail and Matthew Henson Trail.
+Other hard surface park trails, while not identified in this plan, also provide transportation utility.
 Where possible, the Montgomery County Department of Parks should upgrade park trails over time to standards set by the American Association of State Highway and Transportation Officials (AASHTO) and American with Disabilities Act (ADA) standards.